conductor-oss/conductor/ui/README.md

 ### Customization Hooks

-For ease of maintanence, a number of touch points for customization have been removed to `/plugins`.
+For ease of maintenance, a number of touch points for customization have been removed to `/plugins`.

 - `AppBarModules.jsx`
 - `AppLogo.jsx`